-Some of them are the project Ibermar in Cantabria currently in a demonstration stage delivering first results61., BIMEP (The Biscay Marine Energy Platform) in the port of Biscay in the Basque Country to be inaugurated next year and the MutrikuWave Energy Plant is already in operation and connected to the grid since July 2011With regard to technology, the industry has focused mainly on wave technology (waves) and currents, although most of them still in a development stage The current technology progress implies high generation costs that makes ocean renewable energy not competitive if compared to other non-fossile energy sources.
+On the other hand, the MutrikuWave Energy Plant is already in operation and connected to the grid since the 8th July 2011.
+The plant has a capacity of 300 kW from 16 turbo generator sets.
+With regard to technology, the industry has focused mainly on wave technology (waves) and currents, although most of them still in a development stage.
+The current technology progress implies high generation costs that makes ocean renewable energy not competitive if compared to other nonfossile energy sources.
+In the Canary Islands, in the port of Arinaga an offshore prototype wind turbine has already been installed of 5MW and a new infrastructure the Ocean Platform of the Canary Islands (PLOCAN) has been established to house a testbed for harnessing ocean energy.